hphelion/documentation/cli.unix.2.reference.md

 : Nodes to associate with the load balancer.
 Semicolon separated list of colon separated IP and port pairs

 **-v, --ips=IPS**
-: Semicolon separated list of of virtual IPs Ids to associate with the load balancer.
+: Semicolon separated list of virtual IPs Ids to associate with the load balancer.

 **-z, --availability-zone=AVAILABILITY_ZONE**
 : Set the availability zone.